HL7/fhir-pacio-rt/input/pagecontent/index.md

 <br clear="all" />

 <p>
 We have selected the Encounter Resource for the Re-assessment Timepoints profile.
-Contributors to this discussion include providers, health IT organizations, other FHIR workgroups, and governing bodies like CMS.
-LOINC and others.
+Contributors to this discussion include providers, health IT organizations, other FHIR workgroups, and governing bodies like CMS, LOINC, and others.
 </p>

 ![PACIO logo](./pacio.png)